BaptisteRamonda/ingenuity-gate/README.md

 - Answer "oui" or "non" to the system's request to open the gate
 - If the answer is "oui", the gate opens, otherwise it remains closed.

+Monitor gate opening/closing:

+- Say the keyword "ok gate" and wait for the system's voice response indicating gate detection.
+- Request the gate to open or close and wait for the system's voice response.

+If you take too long to answer, or if the system doesn't understand you.
+You may need to repeat the activation keyword

 ## Demonstration
 ![Opening/Closing demo](demo/OuvertureFermeture.mp4)